 - Drink at least 64 oz.
 (8 cups) of water/day, you may need to increase this to 100 oz.
-(12-13 cups) to alleviate the constipation. - Try warm liquids in the morning or liquids at room temperature. - Walk every day. - Over the counter (OTC) stool softeners or try probiotics. - Bowel Regimen: (if no bowel movement for 3 days): 2 Tbsp. milk of magnesia (MOM) 1 Dulcolax[®] suppository. - Contact your surgeon's office if you have not had a bowel movement in 2-3 days.
+(12-13 cups) to alleviate the constipation. - Try warm liquids in the morning or liquids at room temperature. - · Walk as much as possible, activity helps get things moving. - Make sure you take your Colace® or Miralax®. - Bowel Regimen:(if no bowel movement for 3 days): 2 Tbsp. milk of magnesia (MOM) and 1 Dulcolax® suppository. - Contact your surgeon's office if you continue to struggle with constipation.